bothbartos/rollenxd_android/README.md

 # RollenXD - Music Sharing and Listening Platform

 RollenXD is a full-stack music sharing and listening platform.
-In the Android application users can listen to and like songs, playlists, and edit their profile, but in the Web application they can upload songs, create playlists, search for songs/playlists by their name or by username and comment on songs.
-The Android application is developed using Jetpack Compose with Hilt, Retrofit, ExoPlayer3 and Coil.
+Users can listen to songs and playlists, like and comment on songs, upload songs, create playlists, search for songs by their title or by username and edit their profile.
+The Android application is developed using Jetpack Compose with Hilt, Retrofit, Media3 and Coil.
 The Web application's frontend is built with React.js (Vite), while the backend is developed using Spring Boot with PostgreSQL as the database.

 ## Table of Contents
 - [Technologies Used](#technologies-used)